richard-cox/dashboard/docs/getting-started.md

 - Delete resource
 - etc

 There are other factors that assist in this, namely values from the `type-map`.
-More details can be found throughout this document
+More details can be found throughout this document.

 > When catching exceptions thrown by anything that contacts the API use `/utils/error exceptionToErrorsArray` to correctly parse the response into a commonly accepted array of errors